TriumphLLC/Blend4Web/doc_src/lighting.rst

 #. native Blender storage is used as a container for edited vertices normals directions (it appeared in Blender 2.74);
 #. normals editing and shading visualization are processed in ``Edit Mode`` now;
 #. all changes are being saved automatically;
-#. selected vertex normal rotation can be performed directly in the Viewport window with ``Shift+Ctrl+R`` hotkey, similary to other rotation operations in Blender;
+#. selected vertex normal rotation can be performed directly in the Viewport window with ``Shift+Ctrl+R`` hotkey, similarly to other rotation operations in Blender;
 #. edited normals are being exported automatically.

 Interface of the Vertex Normal Editor